OliverWalterK/ftx-scraper/README.md

 The ftx-scraper has a docker image, for uploading the data to my AWS S3 bucket, which can be found here: https://hub.docker.com/r/walteroli91/ftx-scraper-ec2.

+The script was modified (-headless mode) to allow the docker image to run on EC2 instances.

 It also added a .yml file in order to monitor the docker containers on prometheus or grafana.

 I added a github action for CI/CD which will automatically update the docker image when there is a git push.